 - Missing periods: Missing periods of a girl child is another indication of burnout.
 Burnout can lead to stress which can cause periods to miss.
 Although there can be other reasons for missing periods so look out for other reasons in combination with missing periods.

-- Changed behavior: Change of behavior is typical in teens but in case the child is getting too much emotional or hyper, chances are that he/ she is burned out.
-Nervousness and anxiety are pretty obvious in such children and in worse cases, it can lead to risky behavior as well.
+- Changed behaviour: Change of behaviour is typical in teens but in case the child is getting too much emotional or hyper, chances are that he/ she is burned out.
+Nervousness and anxiety are pretty obvious in such children and in worse cases, it can lead to risky behaviour as well.
 They might also pick up bad habits like smoking or drinking.

 How to help a kid feeling burnt out?